Helping Horses to Eat Healthily – Helpful Advice

 1. Stone fruits – unpitted stone fruits can cause your horse to choke.

-3. Vegetables that belongs in the cabbage family – like turnips, cabbages, kale, cauliflower, broccoli, and brussels sprouts can cause a feeling of discomfort in your horse and will make them very gassy if fed in large amounts.
+3. Vegetables that belong in the cabbage family – like turnips, cabbages, kale, cauliflower, broccoli, and Brussels sprouts can cause a feeling of discomfort in your horse and will make them very gassy if fed in large amounts.

-4. Potatoes and tomatoes – these are members of the Nightshade family, and it is best to avoid these.
+4. Potatoes and tomatoes are members of the Nightshade family, and it is best to avoid these.

 5. Bread, donuts, and cakes – these can cause a blockage in their digestive tract.

-6. Meat – it can be harmful to your horse in the long term, and it is not necessary from a nutritional perspective since horses are herbivores.
+6. Meat can harm your horse in the long term, and it is not necessary from a nutritional perspective since horses are herbivores.

 7. Garden waste – feeding your horse with lawn clipping is risky because it can contain poisonous plants and toxins from garden sprays.
 It can also cause choking and drastic changes in the pH of the hindgut.

-8. Moldy or dusty hay – this can damage your horse’s lungs.
+8. Moldy or dusty hay can damage your horse’s lungs.

-9. Brans – are not suitable for horses and should be avoided unless they are needed for a specifically prescribed diet.
+9. Brans are unsuitable for horses and should be avoided unless needed for a specifically prescribed diet.

 Five Rules to Adhere When Feeding Your Horse: